 Siem Reap is the best option for an international traveler's base from which to explore the Angkor temples.
 If not for the tourism boom brought on by the awesome sites around the city, Siem Reap might have been another sleepy Khmer village.
 Instead we find a bustling tourist town, complete with a well-named Pub Street, food vendors, luxury hotels, backpacking hostels, and the international travelers that drive it all.
 Sure, you'll probably want to spend most of your time outside the city, but don't underestimate the awesome opportunity to hit the town and mingle, bargain, eat, and drink your way through Siem Reap.

 Early this morning, you'll be met by your private guide to depart Siem Reap for Kulen mountain.
-Kulen is considered by Khmers to be the most sacred mountain in Cambodia and it is a popular place for domestic visitors during weekends and festivals.
-Enjoy the most beautiful nature and water wall place in Siem Reap with the lunch (on own expense) at this setting.
+Phnom Kulen (or Kulen Mountain) translates as "Mountain of Lychees".
+It is considered by Khmers to be the most sacred mountain in Cambodia and it is a popular place for domestic visitors during weekends and festivals.
+Enjoy the most beautiful nature and water wall place in Siem Reap, with lunch (at own expense) in this setting.

 This morning you will be picked up at your hotel in Siem Reap and transferred to the airport in good time to board your international flight to Bangkok.
 Upon arrival in Bangkok you'll connect with your domestic flight to Chiang Mai.